ClickHouse/ClickHouse/docs/en/getting-started/install.md

 ## Self-Managed Install

 :::tip
-For production installs of a specific release version see the [available versions](#available-installation-options) down below.
+For production installs of a specific release version see the [installation options](#available-installation-options) down below.
 :::

 <Tabs>